Abd002/CPP/README.md

     2. free old memory if exist
     3. copy data as required (deep or shallow)
     4. return `*this` which will return reference to current object
-- use structs when u need
-  1. simple data container.
-  2. Direct access to all members is acceptable.
-Less secure (direct modification)

 - ## **L-value and R-value**

   - `const std::string&` allows binding to both lvalues and rvalues because of **const**